13 of the Most Inspiring Weight Loss Stories on Instagram

 I decided to put as much work into myself as I did my career

 “I’d been overweight for nearly a decade, trapped in a depressing cycle of working seven days a week and sacrificing everything, including my body, for my career.
 Finally, on January 1, 2019, I decided to take control of my life back.
 I committed to training six days a week and use one day to work on my social skills, another aspect of my life that had suffered from working 24/7.
 I started really basic with just a bench and a pair of dumbbells, but over the past year, I’ve seen huge changes.
 Cleaning up my diet, along with weight lifting, helped me go from 230 to 150 pounds.
 It was a lot of pain, sweat, and tears as I am continuously learning.
 I’ve had to work through injuries, emotions, and stress, and I’ve learned meditation.
 But I’ve finally realized that I’m more than just my job and I’m going to have my body for the rest of my life so I need to take care of it first.” —@resvv (Adam K.).
-Find out the subtle signs you’re more of a workaholic than you think.

 Exercise is my therapy

 “After suffering through five miscarriages and depression, I ended up gaining a lot of weight, ending up over 420 pounds.
 (I’m not sure what my actual weight was because my scale couldn’t go higher.)
 That was a real wakeup call and on November 4, 2018, I decided I was done living like this and was going to lose weight.
 When I put my mind to something, I do it!
 Just 13 months later, I’ve lost 174 pounds and I’m still going.
 People always ask how I am doing it.
 Well, I started out small, by swapping out junk foods with healthier options.
 I also began to intermittent fast so that I can gain some self-control with my compulsive nature to snack.
 Then I started walking daily.
 As I started to feel better I started to follow exercise videos on YouTube.
 When I gained some confidence I started going to the gym and that changed my life.
 I fell in love with strength training and I haven’t looked back.
 Exercise is my therapy and I exercise five to six times per week.
 Working out has helped me heal and manage my depression more than anything else has.” —@takingcontrolof_mylife (Sednette J.).
-Find out the 13 New Year’s resolutions nutritionists always make.

 I had to do more than just count calories